-The AD7934-6 is a fast, 4-channel, 12-bit, single-supply, successive approximation analog-to-digital converter.
-The part operates from a 2.7 V to 5.25 V power supply and features throughput rates up to 625 kSPS.
+The AD7938/AD7939 are fast, 8-channel, 12-bit and 10-bit, single-supply, successive approximation analog-to-digital converters.
+The parts can operate from a 2.7 V to 5.25 V power supply and feature throughput rates up to 1.5 MSPS.

-The AD7934-6 provides the user with an on-chip track-and-hold, an accurate internal reference, an analog-to-digital converter, and a parallel interface housed in a 28-lead TSSOP package.
+The AD7938/AD7939 provide the user with an on-chip trackand-hold, an accurate internal reference, an analog-to-digital converter, and a parallel interface housed in a 32-lead LFCSP or TQFP package.

-The AD7934-6 has four analog input channels that can be configured to be four single-ended inputs, two fully differential pairs or two pseudo differential pairs.
-An on-chip channel sequencer allows the user to select a consecutive sequence of channels through which the ADC can cycle with each falling edge of $\overline{\text{CONVST}}$.
+The AD7938/AD7939 have eight analog input channels that can be configured to be eight single-ended inputs, four fully differential pairs, four pseudo differential pairs, or seven pseudo differential inputs with respect to one common input.
+There is an on-chip user-programmable channel sequencer that allows the user to select a sequence of channels through which the ADC can progress and cycle with each consecutive falling edge of $\overline{\text{CONVST}}$.

-The analog input range for the AD7934-6 is 0 to V{REF} or 0 to $2\times V{\text{REF}},$ depending on the status of the RANGE bit in the control register.
-The output coding of the ADC can be either straight binary or twos complement, depending on the status of the CODING bit in the control register.
+The analog input range for the AD7938/AD7939 is 0 V to V{REF} or 0 V to $2 \times V{REF}$, depending on the status of the RANGE bit in the control register.
+The output coding of the ADC can be either binary or twos complement, depending on the status of the CODING bit in the control register.

-The AD7934-6 provides flexible power management options to allow users to achieve the best power performance for a given throughput rate.
+The AD7938/AD7939 provide flexible power management options to allow the user to achieve the best power performance for a given throughput rate.
 These options are selected by programming the power management bits, PM1 and PM0, in the control register.